Quick picks

 The list

-A small-batch roaster that takes the coffee seriously without making you feel like you need a glossary to order.
+Look for the kind of place that takes the coffee seriously without making you feel like you need a glossary to order.
 Great cappuccino, even better vibe.

-Not a single address — a category.
+Not a single address.
+A category.
 Every good North Texas day has one: a cafe near the square where the morning feels slower than the rest of the week.

 The kind of place you stop “just for beans” and accidentally stay for thirty minutes.
 Solid pour-over, and the shelves always have something seasonal.